 A Word of Caution

 There are times when it is not a good idea to sign a lien waiver, like before or at the start of a project, or at the same time that you sign a construction project contract.
 It is possible for a clause that waives a party’s lien rights to be inserted into a contract.
-This is why it is critical to ensure your contract is reviewed by a knowledgeable contractor attorney in Mobile, AL. A lien waiver may be enforceable in one state but not another state, so consult a legal expert first.
+This is why it is critical to ensure your contract is reviewed by a knowledgeable Birmingham contractor attorney.
+A lien waiver may be enforceable in one state but not another state, so consult a legal expert first.

 Comply with All Lien-Related Requirements to Protect Lien Rights